quanzab/QUANZAB-Toolify/change.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [2.0.0] - YYYY-MM-DD

+### Added
+- **AI Video Generator**: Implemented a new premium, featured tool based on the project blueprint's AI capabilities.
+This tool allows users to generate high-quality videos from text prompts using the Gemini API (Veo model).
+It includes a robust polling mechanism and user-friendly loading messages to handle the long processing time.

+## [1.9.0] - YYYY-MM-DD

+### Added
+- **AI Image Classifier**: Implemented a new premium tool based on the project blueprint's "Media Management" module.
+This tool allows users to upload an image and receive AI-powered classifications of its content, fulfilling the "auto-categorization" feature.

 ## [1.8.0] - YYYY-MM-DD

 ### Added